Kotlin-Coders/NFT-Explorer/README.md

 ## Contributing

 We welcome contributions!
-If you want to contribute to OverData, please fork the repository and create a pull request.
+If you want to contribute to NFT Explorer, please fork the repository and create a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

 License
 --------